mikedmcfarland/node-i3finder/README.md

 #I3 Finder

-Script for finding windows/workspaces/marks in the I3 Tiling window manager.
+I3 finder is a node js script for finding windows/workspaces/marks in the I3 Tiling window manager.

-I3 finder is used to focus or move I3 windows and workspaces.
+Use it to focus or move I3 windows and workspaces.
-Similar to quickswitch.py, however list of choices to select includes marks, workspaces, and windows all together (rather then requiring different parameters for each).
+Similar to quickswitch.py, however the list of choices to select includes marks, workspaces, and windows all together (rather then requiring different parameters for each).

 #Installation